-Wondering what to do with your kids in the holidays?
-Getting them along to a cooking class is a great way of making friends, developing skills and getting out of making them lunch.
-We’ve rounded up some lovely cookery schools that are available this autumn half-term.
+Wondering what to do with your kids in the holidays or looking for a child-friendly gift?
+Getting them along to a cooking class is a great way for them to make friends and develop skills.
+We've rounded up some of the top cookery courses for kids across the UK.

 Cookery Doodle Doo

 Cookery Doodle Doo run classes in the south of England.
 As well as seasonal courses, including Halloween, Bonfire Night and Christmas, they also teach baking courses, afterschool classes and everyday cooking skills.